HL7/cql/input/pages/02-authorsguide.md

   where R.issued during MeasurementPeriod and R.result is not null)
 ```

-Note that the [.id]#R.result# [.kw]#is not null# condition is required because the original QDM statement involves a test for the presence of an attribute:
+Note that the <span class="id">R.result</span> <span class="kw">is not null</span> condition is required because the original QDM statement involves a test for the presence of an attribute:

 ``` cql
 "Laboratory Test, Result: Chlamydia Screening (result)" during "Measurement Period"
 ```

-The [.id]#(result)# syntax indicates that the item should only be included if there is some value present for the result attribute.
-The equivalent expression in CQL is the [.kw]#null# test.
+The <span class="id">(result)</span> syntax indicates that the item should only be included if there is some value present for the result attribute.
+The equivalent expression in CQL is the <span class="kw">null</span> test.

 Finally, putting it all together, we have a complete, albeit simplified, definition of the logic involved in defining the population criteria for a measure: